-Hydrogen chloride (HCl) has natural tropospheric sources from land releases and sea-salt, and natural stratospheric sources from direct injection by volcanic eruptions [6].
+Hydrogen chloride (HCl) has natural tropospheric sources from land releases and seasalt, and natural stratospheric sources from direct injection by volcanic eruptions [6] and from methyl chloride (CH3Cl), produced from a tropical terrestrial source [7].
 However, the bulk of the HCl found in the stratosphere is controlled by the anthropogenic releases of CFCs [6].

-Figure 1.1, reproduced from the 1992 paper by McElroy et al. [7], shows the fraction of the total ozone loss at midlatitudes (47°) from the individual catalytic cycles.
-The $NO_x$ cycle (Reactions 1.2.14 and 1.2.15) has the dominant effect in the mid-stratosphere, whereas the HOx cycle (Reactions 1.2.9 and 1.2.10) dominates in the lower stratosphere.
-The Cly contribution in the figure is from the ClOx cycle (Reactions 1.2.17 and 1.2.18).
+Figure 1.1, reproduced from the 1992 paper by McElroy et al. [8], shows the fraction of the total ozone loss at midlatitudes (47°) from the individual catalytic cycles.
+The $NO_x$ cycle (Equations 1.2.14 and 1.2.15) has the dominant effect in the mid-stratosphere, whereas the $HO_x$ cycle (Equations 1.2.9 and 1.2.10) dominates in the lower stratosphere.

+The $Cl_y$ contribution in the figure is from the $ClO_x$ cycle (Equations 1.2.17 and 1.2.18).